From November issue of Commodore Nation

 March 23, 2013

-Clark Humphreys, who joined the Commodores coaching staff in July of 2005, has helped lead the Vanderbilt track team to unpredented heights during his tenure.
+Clark Humphreys, who joined the Commodores coaching staff in July of 2005, has helped lead the Vanderbilt track team to unpredented heights during his tenure, and was named associate head coach of the track program in 2015.

 In 2014,Humpreys helped mentor the first All-American track athlete at Vanderbilt since 2005, as he guided Brionne Williams to second team honors in the high jump during the 2013 indoor track season.
 Williams reached the NCAA Indoor Championships with a top jump of 1.83 meters (six feet) during the year, before finishing 15th in the nation.